AdobeDocs/media-analytics.en/help/reporting/dimensions/total-buffer-duration.md

 ## How this dimension is populated

-The media backend sums the duration of every buffer interval (from `media.bufferStart` to the next state change).
+The media backend sums the duration of every buffer interval (from [buffer start](/help/implementation/events/playback/buffer-start.md) to the next state change).
 The value is reported on the close call.
 Analysis Workspace shows the value as `HH:MM:SS`; Data Feeds, Data Warehouse, and Reporting APIs show the value in seconds.

 | Reporting system | Source |
 | --- | --- |